How to jump start and run a successful SEO campaign

 4. Create an Email Newsletter

 Even though the purpose of the new product is to get more email addresses, we are obviously going to pass on the great information to our current subscribers.
 Besides, you always encourage pass-alongs so that perhaps your existing subscribers will forward the email to their own contacts.
+Read more about building email lists with freemiums.

 5. Distribute a Press Release

 Get immediate inbound links to the RCLP by doing this, which tells Google that other sites appreciate the content on this page.
+Read more about free and paid press release sites.

 6. Tweet it on Twitter, share it on Facebook

 Once you’ve gotten your product up, optimized and distributed, it’s time to tell your social networks about the product.
 Make sure you have your analytics set up properly so that you can track these efforts, or try using the Google Analytics URL Builder for an easier approach.
+Use our 12x12x12 strategy on Twitter to get the most out of every promotion.

 7. Distribute to your contacts on LinkedIn